Pieces (66 marks)

-This section of the exam supports the development of technical skills by assessing candidates’ performance in a range of technical work options.
+This section of the exam supports the development of technical skills by assessing candidates’ performance in a range of technical work requirements.
 Scales and arpeggios help to develop technical focus, strength and agility, as well as harmonic and melodic skills.
 Our exercises have been designed to demonstrate key areas of techniques in performance.

 Trinity’s supporting tests encourage the development of the broader musical skills of sight reading, aural, improvisation and musical knowledge.
 The choice allows candidates to demonstrate their own musical skills in different ways.
-Find out more about our supporting tests.

 Full details (including our procedures, syllabus requirements, what to expect, and what to bring with you) can be found in our Information & Regulations.

 Exam report forms are released typically within 1-2 weeks, enabling candidates to benefit from the detailed feedback whilst the exam experience is still recent.
 Certificates usually follow 4 weeks later.
 Occasionally, we may not be able to release the exam result straight away.
 Further details about this can be found on our music syllabus Infringements page.
 For any other questions, please see our music exam help pages.Information & Regulations Music syllabus infringements Music exam help